TomCohen2/GameOfLife-Talkspace/my-app/README.md

 - Serious error handling

 What i would fix/improve if i had time/knowledge?
--Seperation between files
+- Seperation between files
--Components folder for all of the App.tsx content.
+- Components folder for all of the App.tsx content.
--Sockets overload issues
+- Sockets overload issues
--Much better UI
+- Much better UI
--Much cleaner code
+- Much cleaner code

 I really enjoyend working on this assignment, and hopefully the result will be satisfying.